MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 - Save time and money by optimizing processes.

-- Detect non-compliant processes and/or tasks.
+- Detect noncompliant processes and/or tasks.

 - Discover automation opportunities.